tswanson/Photoresize/readme.md

 		#
 		#  This script will resize all images in a directory to the MAXSIZE setting.
-		#  It will keep the image dimentions porportional to the original image.
+		#  It will keep the image dimensions proportional to the original image.
 		#  Tom Swanson  Esri  4/2/2013

 		from PIL import Image #download from here - http://www.pythonware.com/products/pil/